 If you plan to create restrictions, here are a few tips to follow:

-If you decide to restrict websites, make sure you tell your staff.
+If you decide to restrict websites, make sure to maintain employee transparency by openly telling your staff.
 You should explain what websites and categories you’re restricting and why.
 Your employees will appreciate the transparency and won’t waste time contacting IT if they have problems accessing a blocked website.

 Ralph Labarta, chief technology officer at Engage PEO, recommended including the information in an internet use policy.
 “The policy should include a protocol for accessing sites that are blocked but may need legitimate access, a warning that attempting to thwart site restrictions is a violation of the policy and a warning that all site activities are monitored.”